hiteshpindikanti/OrthogonalTransformerProbing/README.md

 # Orthogonal Probing

-The repository contains code for [Introducing Orthogonal Constraint in Structural Probes](https://arxiv.org/abs/2012.15228)
+The repository contains code for [Introducing Orthogonal Constraint in Structural Probes](https://arxiv.org/abs/2012.15228) and some extensions to run various ablation experiments and reproduce the original paper results.

 ## Data preparation